 - safrole *, the smell of a sweet shop, o. a present in cinnamon and nutmeg.

 In order to be able to supply this organically grown nutmeg under the designation organic, we will have to be certified as a packer/producer of the spice.
 That's just how it is.
 We are not.
 Although we process and store organic products and products from regular cultivation strictly separately, we are not allowed to carry the designation organic.

 Nutmeg has a smell and aroma, which is often referred to with other herbs and spices because it is so characteristic of nutmeg.
 The fragrance palette can be perfectly combined with products that contain the same essential building blocks, including cinnamon, cloves, cardamom, ginger root, dill, sage, thyme and parsley, vegetables such as cabbage, carrot (cavalo nero, cauliflower), pumpkin and spinach, potatoes and onions , lamb, chicken, sharp-tasting cheeses such as Gruyère (think cheese fondu) but also cream cheese or ricotta salata, and fruits such as pear and banana.
 And of course in béchamel sauce.

 To grind nutmeg you still have tools, a grater, a plane or a mortar.
 Not every nutmeg mill is equally handy, and many people therefore fall back on the old grater.
 We sell the Crushgrind nutmeg mill from the Billund series, where you can grate any hard spice, not just nutmeg.

 Nutmeg is heavily underestimated in Western European cuisine.
 The cookbooks stammer about green beans and cauliflower, but it usually stops there.
-It goes without saying that nutmeg cannot be ignored in Indonesian cuisine, nor in Indian cuisine.
+It goes without saying that nutmeg is indispensable in Indonesian cuisine, and also in Indian cuisine.